juniorsundarCasual/TGT/vault/volume-4.chapter-228.md

 The Emperor gazed towards the hit location and noticed a fist size hole tearing through his robe.
 One must know that the Emperor's garb is highly enchanted and commonly known to be impenetrable.
 On top of that, the punch had left a visible char on the Emperor's skin itself, having burst through all the protective measures the Emperor hastily erected to negate the attack.

-"You're strong, I'll give you that.
+"You're strong, we'll give you that.
 Why chose the path of suicide?
 You and the girl could have escaped?"
 The Emperor questioned.

 Surprisingly, Yor offered him a response.
 "As long as the Sol Clan reigns over the Solar Empire, the Young Mistress would never truly be free from your grasp."